-Figure 96 · Select Ports for Output Delay Dialog Box
+Figure 28 · Select Ports for Output Delay Dialog Box

 - 4. Select the output pin(s) from the Available Pin list.
-Choose the Pin Type from the drop-down list.
+Choose the Pin Type from the dropdown list.
 You can use the filter to narrow the pin list.
 You can select multiple ports in this dialog box. - 5.
-Click Add or Add All to move the output pin(s) from the Available Pins list to the Assigned Pins list. - Click OK.
+Click Add or Add All to move the output pin(s) from the Available Pins list to the Assigned Pins list. - 6.
+Click OK.
 The Set Output Delay Constraint dialog box displays the updated representation of the Output Port graphic. - 7.
 Select a clock port from the Clock Port drop-down list. - 8.
 Enter the Maximum Delay value. - 9.
 Enter the Minimum Delay value. - 10.
 Click OK.
 SmartTime adds this constraint to the Constraints List in the Constraints Editor.

-Set Output Delay Constraint dialog box
+Set Output Delay Constraint dialog box Select Source or Destination Pins for Constraint dialog box